Chinese Pork Dumplings

 1. Make the infused water:

 • In a bowl, add the Sichuan peppercorns, scallions, and ginger.
-Pour in the warm water and let it infuse for about 15 minutes.
-Remove the aromatics.
+Pour in the hot water and mix well.
+Remove and discard the aromatics and set the infused water aside.

 2. Make the filling: